hashicorp/design-system/website/docs/components/form/masked-input/partials/guidelines/guidelines.md

 !!!
 Do

-Use the MaskedInput for...
+Use the MaskedInput to protect sensitive values like secret keys or tokens.

 ![Form with a masked input](/assets/components/form/masked-input/usage-do.png =770x*)
 !!!

 !!!
 Do

-Use the MaskedInput for...
+Use the MaskedInput to protect sensitive values like variables and certificates from unexpected exposure.

 ![Form with a multiline masked input](/assets/components/form/masked-input/usage-do-multiline.png =770x*) !!!

 !!!
 Dont

-Don't use a MaskedInput when...
+Don't use a MaskedInput for password input.
+Use the [Password](/components/form/text-input#password) field.

 ![Form with a masked input](/assets/components/form/masked-input/usage-dont.png =770x*)
 !!!